Perceptyx/perl-cgi-application-plugin-opentracing/README.md

 It will create a rootspan, for the duration of the entire execution of the webapp.
 On top off that root span, it will create three spans for the phases: setup, run and teardown.

+## Disclaimer

+For more information, always check the pod, using `perldoc`.
+This is just a ... well, a README, and only documents the module as it initially was conceived.
+Things may have turned out a bit differently.
+And this file may or may not been updated accordingly.